getdish/dish/docs/developer-setup.md

 - If you're GPG key hasn't been added to the repo then ask your nearest Dish dev to either be added to the repo or ask for the decryption key.
 - If you're GPG key is in the repo and you have `git-crypt` installed, then just run `git-crypt unlock` and use the repo as normal.
-- However, if you're using the raw decryption key it will likely be base64 encoded for ease of communication.
+- However, if you're GPG isn't in the repo, you'll need to use a raw decryption key, which will likely be base64 encoded for ease of communication.
 If the key ends with a "==" this means you can run `base64 -d [long string of random character==]` to get the raw key.
 - Copy the raw key to a file, eg `/tmp/master/key`
 - Within the path of the repo run `git-crypt unlock /tmp/master/key`
 - You can now just use `git` as normal, all the encryption/decryption happens